 Please email us if you have ideas for other groups you would like to join, or if you feel able to lead a group yourself.
 We stress that there are no special qualifications needed to be a group leader – just have a passion for your subject which you can share and be able to enthuse and guide others in their learning.

-New groups are starting in January for French Conversation, the Middle East, Classical Musical Appreciation, Singing for pleasure.
+New groups started in January for French Conversation, the Middle East, Classical Musical Appreciation, Singing for Pleasure and Italian for Beginners

 This list of our regular groups is being updated all the time: